noeldvictor/melonDSHD/BUILD.md

 ## Nix (macOS/Linux)

-melonDS provides a Nix flake with support for both macOS and Linux.
+This fork provides a Nix flake with support for both macOS and Linux.
 The [Nix package manager](https://nixos.org) needs to be installed to use it.

-* To run melonDS, just type `nix run github:melonDS-emu/melonDS`.
+* To run melonDSHD from a flake, set this repository as the source.
-* To get a shell for development, clone the melonDS repository and type `nix develop` in its directory.
+* To get a shell for development, clone this repository and type `nix develop` in its directory.